 The Benefits of Conversational Marketing

 You probably know how important knowing your audience is and the value of user testing and research, and conversational marketing allows you to do this at such a deep level.
-Instead of recruiting “potential customers” for surveys or research, you are actually getting to speak directly with your actual customers - people already interested in your products or services.
+Instead of recruiting “potential customers” for surveys or research, you are actually getting to speak directly with your actual customers—people already interested in your products or services.

 You can learn so much from your customers if you just listen and conversational marketing gives you the platform to do this.

-2. Personalize solutions
+2. Personalize Solutions

 Think about a time when you were looking for a product or service and you thought to yourself “ah, I wish they had this event on another day” or “I wonder what their policy on returns, refunds, etc. is” only to not find the information you needed to eventually leave the site and never return.
 Imagine if you get the customer back to tell them that you have that event on their preferred day or that you offer a 100% satisfaction guarantee.

-Instead of losing customers that don’t exactly fit into the standard model available on your website, you can work with them to find a solution that works best for you.
+Instead of losing customers who don’t exactly fit into the standard model available on your website, you can work with them to find a solution that works best for you.
 If you are selling a service, maybe what the person needs is a free trial, maybe they need services 1 and 3 instead of services 1,2, and 3.
 Leverage conversational marketing to work with your customers to deliver them the best match for them.

-3. Create positive experiences
+3. Create Positive Experiences

 If you are a marketer or entrepreneur you probably spend a lot of time making sure that customers have a positive experience with your brand through a handful of touchpoints like your site, social media, and email.